jadecobra/python_tdd_exercises/source/calculator/calculator_vi.rst

   - it makes a :ref:`list<lists>` that is never used
   - I could tell which data type caused the failure since I cannot use the `subTest method`_ in the :ref:`list comprehension<list comprehensions>`
   - I would have to repeat all those lines for the other :ref:`function<what is a function?>` in the :ref:`calculator program<how to make a calculator>`

-* I remove it from the test and things are green again

 :ref:`I know a better way to test the calculator with inputs that are NOT numbers<test_calculator_w_a_for_loop>`